Car Classing Information

 Modified vehicles are full on racecars including, but not limited to custom built chassis.

-Solo Spec Coupe is a spec class for all 2013-2016 FR-S/BRZ cars.
+There are several "spec" classes.
 This class was created to provide a middle ground between the Street and Street Touring category.
-Modifications are limited to specified parts to keep costs down and provide a level playing ground.
+Modifications are required and limited to specified parts to keep costs down and provide a level playing ground.